Business and Capability modelling

 What can I do with it?

 There are a number of standard scenarios; to map the current state of part or – more ambitiously – the whole university, to plot out which capabilities new ideas and initiatives would need and the links between them, or to impact assess large projects such as Student Record systems or Contact Management solutions.

 Having the model pre-built saves a huge amount of time.
 However the starting point is to customise it for your own institution.
-This is merely selecting which capabilities you want to work with, and the ensure they are contained in the right groupings.
+This is merely selecting which capabilities you want to work with, and ascertain if the model matches your organisational structure.

-Then a number of different analysis methods can be used depending on the scenario.
+Then different analysis methods can be deployed depending on the scenario(s) chosen.
 These all are a combination of people, process, data and technology filtered by outcome and audience.

 Who else is using it?

 Since launch, there are at least 30 universities who have been in contact with UCISA to discuss the model.
 We are aware of projects analysing the impact of large university wide systems, analysing the impact of new initiatives around recruitment, and considering how well the university is aligned to its new corporate strategy.
 We have worked on five projects across a range of universities and see a continuing demand as the model reaches a higher level of maturity.

 How much does it cost?